 The PCH Approach to Depression

 Each client, upon arriving at PCH Treatment Center, receives a thorough initial assessment.
 This assessment explores the client’s specific symptoms and the effect these symptoms have had on their day to day functioning.
 Interference with work, school, interpersonal relationships, and overall sense of well-being is common for a person suffering from depression.
 After admission, each client is evaluated by a member of our psychiatric team, to evaluate and optimize their medication regimen.
 Clients with depression are assigned to a specific program director and individual therapist; these clinicians have extensive experience treating depression and any co-occuring psychological issues that may exist.
 For example, most people suffering from depression have experienced a significant loss of some kind.
 It may be the loss of a love one, a relationship, a job or an experience of psychological or physical trauma.
-Most people with depression also suffer from moderate to severe anxiety.
-Also, personality issues may further contribute to the depression.
+Many people with depression also suffer from moderate to severe anxiety.
+Trauma and personality issues may further contribute to the depression.